MartaKliuchnik/alias-game/README.md

 }
 ```

-#### 5. Retrieves a list of all users
+#### 6. Retrieves a list of all users

 Endpoint

 - URL Path: **_/api/v1/users_**
 - Description: This endpoint retrieves a list of all registered users in the
   system.
 The response includes details for each user.
-- Authentication: Requires a valid access token with admin or moderator
+- Authentication: This endpoint requires the user to be authenticated with a valid access token.
-  privileges.

 **Example Request**